Knights Way Storm Drainage Improvements

 - $3.5 million for North Ridge Phase IV & V

 - Brown and Caldwell, Inc.

 This project is part of the North Ridge Phase IV and V storm drainage improvement and stream stabilization project.
 The City's design consultant, Brown and Caldwell, Inc., has completed surveying cross sections of the stream in the project area.
-Modeling updates are currently being done with the final project design expected to be complete in Spring 2018.
+Now, the consultant is working on the final design plans for this project and preparing to submit the design for permit approval.

-Project design for Knights Way includes the replacement of the existing 48-inch reinforced concrete pipe culvert under Knights Way with a box culvert that is 5 feet high and 12 feet wide in the vicinity of 1321 Knights Way and 7812 Blackwing Court.
-The culvert will outlet at the back of the property at 7812 Blackwing Court.
+Project design for Knights Way includes replacing the existing 48-inch pipe under Knights Way with a box culvert that is five feet high and 10 feet wide near 1321 Knights Way and 7812 Blackwing Court.
+Stormwater runoff will come out of the pipe near the back of the property at 7812 Blackwing Court.
 Project location is noted in an overall project location map for the Northern North Ridge set of stormwater projects.

-The goal of the project is to reduce structural flooding.
-In addition, Knights Way will be provided with a 25-year level of service.
-This means that the street will not overtop with water in a storm event of a magnitude expected to be equal or exceed once on average in a 25-year period.
+The goal of the project is to reduce structural flooding in the North Ridge community.
+In addition, the stormwater drainage system on Knights Way will be provide a 10-year level of service.
+This means that the street will not overtop with water in a storm event that has a one in 10 chance of occurring.

 |Fall 2018||Permit requirements, easement acquisition, and coordination of private utility relocations complete|